 From this admonition to be clothed in love, we draw the following specific points of policy:

-- Edification: The Reformed Communion exists for the mutual edification of pastors.
+- Edification: The Reformed Communion exists for the mutual edification of pastors and ministry leaders.
 This means we will only post those things that encourage others in the work of the church.
-Therefore, those who post on the Reformed Communion web site will remember our Savior’s admonition to speak directly to those with whom you are in conflict.
+Therefore, those who post on the Reformed Communion web site will remember our Savior’‘s admonition to speak directly to those with whom you are in conflict.
 Conflict or potential conflict that has not been dealt with in a biblical manner will not be aired on the Reformed Communion web site.
-Furthermore, we acknowledge and celebrate the role of humor and light-heartedness in our mutual edification.

 - Temperance: Because we value charity and edification, we value temperance in the manner of writing.
-Name-calling, excessive sarcasm, links to inappropriate material, and accusations against brothers and sisters in Christ will not be tolerated on the Reformed Communion web site.
+Name-calling, excessive sarcasm, links to inappropriate material, and accusations against brothers and sisters in Christ will not be tolerated on the Reformed Communion web site or on Slack.

 - Honesty: Honesty is a component of loving one’s neighbor.
 Therefore we will endeavor always to speak the truth in love to one another.
 We encourage those who post to the Reformed Communion web site to verify the content of their writings before posting them in order to avoid the propagation of unfounded rumors that work against the unity of the church.

 Thank you for endeavoring to abide by this posting policy.
-It is our hope that the conversations that take place on the Reformed Communion web site glorify our Savior and strengthen his Church.
+It is our hope that the conversations that take place on the Reformed Communion web sites glorify our Savior and strengthen his Church.